billythewhale/tw-airbyte-dev/README.md

 curl -sSf https://temporal.download/cli.sh | sh
 ```

-Follow the promt to add the path variable to bash, you can copy the last line from that `curl` statement and put it in your terminal, something like:
+Follow the prompt to add the path variable to bash, you can copy the last line from that `curl` statement and put it in your terminal, something like:
 `echo export PATH="\$PATH:/Users/{ENTER_YOUR_USER_DIRECTORY}/.temporalio/bin" >> ~/.bashrc`

-#### Install temporal in python:
+#### Install temporal in Python

 ```bash
 python3 -m venv env